caderek/arrows/packages/worker/README.md

 ### `task`

-A task is a function returned by calling `worker` or `spawn` function, it passes a payload to the workers pool and returns a promise with the result.
+A task is a function returned by calling `worker` or `spawn` function, it passes a payload to the workers' pool and returns a promise with the result.

 #### Parameters